 There are three main types of hardnecks: Rocamboles, Porcelain, and Purple Stripe.

 Rocamboles produce large tan or browny colored cloves, easily peeled skins, with a deeper more full-bodied flavor than softnecks.
-We are pleased to be able to offer you two types of the Rocamboles: Redneck Wild and Pit River Passion.
+We are the original developers of the now famous Carmen's Redneck Wild, our only Rocambole.
+It is wonderful in all the specs.

 Porcelains have a satinly white wrapper with sometimes as few as four large cloves and are often mistaken for Elephant Garlic.
-Of the porcelain type we have Romanian Red and Music.
+Of the porcelain type, we have Romanian Red, Music, and German White.

 Purple Stripes are further broken down into two groups: Glazed and Marbled and can be distinguished because of their bright purple markings.
-In the purple stripe catagory we have a Chesnok Red.
+In the purple stripe catagory we have Chesnok Red, a standard, which is our overall best seller.